 While many papers will no doubt be rejected, authors should know that their papers were turned down for reasonable issues.
 The authors may disagree with the end decision, but they should feel like the reviewer provided reasonable and constructive feedback.
 We thus ask reviewers to focus on the positives of the paper, and try to be as constructive as possible so that authors can improve their papers, regardless of whether they eventually receive an acceptance or rejection decision.

 We are (continually) trying to broaden the scope of PETS and we are encouraging submissions from diverse areas.
 We have a diverse PC so that we have relevant reviewers for these areas.
-Still, the paper should relate to privacy (see the topics listed on the CFP for examples).
+Still, the paper should relate to privacy (see the topics listed in the CFP for examples).
 We've included a review field related to relevance to PETS.
 Reviewers should comment on the relevance score in the review, especially if they gave it a low relevance score.

 While it is reasonable to discuss how exciting and interesting are (or not) the results of a submission, if a reviewer states that the novelty of a paper is limited because the idea is not new (or has been known), we ask them to provide citations to back up this claim to show that the work has been published before.

-The authors will have a chance to address/rebut reviewer concerns/questions through a short rebuttal phase.
+The authors will have a chance to rebut/answer reviewer concerns/questions through a short rebuttal phase.
 If a reviewer recommendation hinges on answers to certain questions, these should be specified in the review so that the authors may answer them in their rebuttal.
 Reviewers are asked to take the rebuttals into consideration during the discussion, and revise their review accordingly.

 Discussion Lead (aka Lead Reviewer):